 When you’re growing fast, it can be easy to focus on nothing but the next line of code.
-But as our team has doubled over the past year, here’s why we sweated writing engineering values as well as writing code.
+But as our team has grown, here’s why we sweated over writing engineering values as well as writing code.

 In the early stages of a company, culture evolves organically.
 It reflects the traits and personal values of the founders and early team.
 As new employees integrate into a growing team, they too help build and refine that culture.

 It’s too easy for values to become a set of dusty posters on the walls.